mariusavram91/python-remote-companies/README.md

 Contributions are welcomed!
 Submit your company adding you company file to companies directory and submit a pull request.

-This is inspired by [remote-job](https://github.com/jessicard/remote-jobs).
+This is inspired by [remote-jobs](https://github.com/jessicard/remote-jobs) and "Remote" book by DHH and Jason Fried.

 ## Companies